This vegan whipped cream is made with three ingredients in two easy steps! It is the perfect dairy free alternative with amazing flavor.

-You can use this plant-based whipped cream substitute in all recipes that call for the regular version.
+You can use this plant-based whipped cream substitute in all recipes that call for regular whipped cream.
 It goes with anything and everything or can even be a simple dip for things like fruit!

-I use this dairy free whipped cream with so many of my desserts.
+I use this vegan whip cream with so many of my desserts.
 It a staple in my vegan dessert lasagna recipe and my vegan trifle, but also goes perfect with vegan peach cobbler or vegan strawberry shortcake!

 Can you Whip Coconut Milk?